mpusz/wg21-papers/src/2980R1_a_motivation_scope_and_plan_for_a_quantities_and_units_library.md

 ## Broad industry value

-When people think about industries that could use physical quantities and unit libraries, they think of a few companies related to aerospace, autonomous cars, or embedded industries.
+When people think about industries that could use quantities and unit libraries, they think of a few companies related to aerospace, autonomous cars, or embedded industries.
 That is all true, but there are many other potential users for such a library.

 Here is a list of some less obvious candidates: